rheslip/2HPico-Eurorack-Module-Hardware/2HPico DSP KiCad Design Files/Pico 2HP_Audio/JLCPCB Assembly files/Readme.md

 Upload the Gerber files for the PCB

-Select PCB assembly and got thru the prompts.
+Select PCB assembly and go thru the prompts.
 It will ask you for a BOM file and a CPL (placement) file - upload these.

 It will show you a 3d preview of the assembled board to verify, a detailed cost breakdown of the BOM and the price for the assembled boards.